climateequityreferenceproject/cerc-web/README.md

 # Installation

+## Pre-installed docker file
+Since installation of cerc-web is a bit complicated, a self-containing docker image with all of the required code elements and dependencies is available at https://hub.docker.com/r/climateequityreferenceproject/cerc-web
+The Dockerfile used to build the docker image from source and further details (e.g. download and run instructions) are also contained in the docker sub directory of this repository.
+Docker is available for all major operating systems and can be downloaded from https://www.docker.com/

+## Your own Installation
 This repository contains all files of the web interface, however, there are several databases to obtain and/or create and you also need to obtain or compile an executable of the calculator "engine."
 Instead of installing your own version of the software, you can also simply head over to https://calculator.climateequityreference.org where the authors maintain a fully functional installation of the calculator.